Intuitive lag hunting!

 Massive thanks to Grok DuckFarmer for making this video.

-- Sponge compatible (use the SPONGEFORGE version!)
+- Sponge compatible (Try the THIN version first!)

 - Teleporting to sources of lag